Chapel Hill Cemetery Archival Collection

 Repositories: Files are available at Parks & Recreation Administrative Building, 200 Plant Rd.

 Access Restrictions: Materials must be used on-site.
-To access these files, please contact Parks & Recreation Director Jim Orr to schedule a meeting for your viewing as well as arrange copies for your use if needed
+To access these files, please contact P & R Interim Director Linda Smith to schedule a meeting for your viewing as well as arrange copies for your use if needed.
+CURRENTLY, ARCHIVAL RECORDS ARE UNAVAILABLE AT THIS TIME.
+RECORDS WILL BE POSTED SOON.
+SORRY FOR THE INCONVENIENCE.

 Use Restrictions: Some materials in the collection may be subject to copyright restrictions by individuals or institutions other than the Town of Chapel Hill.